Damini611/Love-To-Eat/README.md

 # Love-To-Eat

-A single page web application based on react.js!
+A single page web application created using create-react-app.